ClanCats/Container/README.md

 Don't, at least not at this stage.
 The container is not battle tested and is only in use on some small production systems.
 At this point, I still might change the public API or brake functionality.
 Feel free to try this out on small side projects.
 Obviously, I really appreciate everyone who wants to sacrifice their time to contribute.

+## Performance

+After a short warmup the compiled container is blazing fast and has almost no overhead.
+Binding and resolving services dynamically is slower but still won't impact performance in real world application.

 ## Installation